MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 ## Required template

-With the required template approval, you can require that any pipelines use a specific YAML template.
+With the required template check, you can enforce pipelines to use a specific YAML template.
 When this check is in place, a pipeline will fail if it doesn't extend from the referenced template.
-You can see whether an approval has passed when you view the jobs associated with a pipeline run.

 To define a required template approval: